Reviews You Can Rely On

 • Battery (10% weighting)

 Our Director of Testing Austin Palmer and Review Editors Genaveve Bradshaw and Nick Miley have extensive experience testing and analyzing electric vehicles.
 Having ridden over 850 miles (and counting) on hoverboards, electric skateboards, and scooters, Austin is an expert on how they handle and where to look for shortcomings in design or manufacturing.
-Nick has spent years in university laboratories posing research questions, designing experiments, refining protocols, and documenting results.
+Nick has spent years in university laboratories posing testing questions, designing experiments, refining protocols, and documenting results.
 He provides experimental design and data expertise when he isn't mounting a board and logging some miles.
-Finally, Genaveve has spent the last few years researching and testing a variety of specialized products, including the best air purifiers, electric toothbrushes, and top fitness trackers.
+Finally, Genaveve has spent the last few years testing a variety of specialized products, including air purifiers, electric toothbrushes, and top fitness trackers.
 Together this team combed through every detail, tested every feature, and had a lot of fun producing this review.

 hoverboard - we perform practical tests in real-world environments.